FTC Disclosure: If you make a purchase via a link on this site, I may receive a small commission. There will be no added cost to you. Thank you!

 *You do need Wi-Fi access for this to work, of course.

-Now that I've gone over all these amazing things the Kindle Fire can do I'd love to hear from you!
+Now that I've gone over all these amazing things the Kindle Fire can do, it's time to learn how to use your Kindle Fire!

 What cool things do you do on your Kindle Fire?
-Share them with me!
+Share them in the comments below!